 Justice Arun Mishra, as we noted earlier, has authored 132 judgments in his 6-year tenure at the Supreme Court.
 Most of his judgments are on property law and land acquisition.
-On his retirement day, we take a look back at some of his significant judgments.
+On the day of his retirement, we take a look back at some of his significant judgments.

-One of the first arguments before the Constitution Bench was regarding the recusal of J. Arun Mishra, as he was a part of the bench in Shailendra judgment.
+One of the first arguments before the Constitution Bench was regarding the recusal of J. Arun Mishra, as he was a part of the bench in the Shailendra judgment.
 The counsels noted that J. Mishra suffered from a perceived bias.
-J. Mishra in a 60-page order dismissed claims regarding his recusal and heard the matter till its fruition.
-In the end, the five-judge bench sided with Shailendra which was also determined by J. Mishra.
+J. Mishra in a 60-page order dismissed claims for his recusal and heard the matter till its fruition.
+In the end, the five-judge bench sided with Shailendra, which was also determined by J. Mishra.

-Several prominent members of the Bar criticised J. Mishra’s refusal to recuse.
+Several prominent members of the Bar criticised J. Mishra’s refusal to recuse himself.
 One noted that J. Mishra should have recused if not in the interest of bias, at least of propriety.

-In 2005, Section 6 of the Hindu Succession Act, 1956 (‘Act’) was amended to confer legal rights and liabilities upon daughters in the ancestral property by birth in a Hindu Undivided Family (‘HUF’), equivalent to that of a son.
-Since the amendment, a question that came up before the Court was whether Section 6 of the Act can be retrospectively applied?
+In 2005, Section 6 of the Hindu Succession Act, 1956 (‘Act’) was amended to confer legal rights and liabilities in ancestral property upon daughters of a Hindu Undivided Family (‘HUF’), equivalent to that of a son.
+Since the amendment, a question that came up before the Court was whether Section 6 of the Act could be retrospectively applied.
 In Vineeta Sharma v.
 Rakesh Sharma, the Court had the opportunity to clarify this issue.

 J. Mishra wrote the unanimous judgment on behalf of a bench consisting of himself and Justices S Abdul Nazeer and MR Shah.
-The Court held: the purpose of the 2005 amendment that accorded daughters with equal rights was to ensure constitutionally protected gender justice.
-Concluding that the amendment must be retrospectively applied the Court further added that the amendment was made with the express intention to overrule the discriminatory and oppressive application of the original statute, and this intention must be given full effect.
+The Court held that the purpose of the 2005 amendment that accorded daughters with equal rights was to ensure constitutionally-protected gender justice.
+Concluding that the amendment must be retrospectively applied, the Court further added that the amendment was made with the express intention to overrule the discriminatory and oppressive application of the original statute, and this intention must be given full effect.